ValentinGaudin/valentin_gaudin/_posts/leslions.md

-1.Static website in HTML & CSS <br>
+1.Static website in HTML & CSS
-2.Responsive design: Real reflection on display, not just element resizing.<br>
+2.Responsive design: Real reflection on display, not just element resizing.
-3.Visual consistency: The pages do not have different graphic styles.<br>
+3.Visual consistency: The pages do not have different graphic styles.
-4.Correct presentation of the project with contextualization: "Why this site was developed"<br>
-5.Collaborative teamwork and management of possible first human conflicts<br>
-6.Basic use of Git / GitHub and early code conflicts.<br>
+4.Correct presentation of the project with contextualization: "Why this site was developed" 5.Collaborative teamwork and management of possible first human conflicts 6.Basic use of Git / GitHub and early code conflicts.

 We are rather proud of the result.
 Do not hesitate to see the repository link on GitHub.
 Develop with :